jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 What is the relationship between network 'Hops' and latency?

 - The more hops that a unit of data has to undergo, the higher the overall latency will be (i.e., the higher the delay will be for that unit of data to reach its destination).
 This is the result of additional processing and possibly queuing delays which may occur at each 'hop'.
+- "Last-mile latency" refers to the increased latency near the "edges" of the network - i.e., closest to the destination where data must pass through more devices that are relatively close together.

 ---